NguyenTungSk2004/CleanArchitecture/Z-Tutorials/06_mediatr__cqrs_commands___handlers__.md

 // File: API/Controller/ProductsController.cs (Simplified)
 using Microsoft.AspNetCore.Mvc;
-using MediatR; // To send commands! using Application.UseCases.ProductModule.Commands.CreateProduct; // Our command!
+using MediatR; // To send commands! using Application.Commands.ProductModule.CreateProduct; // Our command!

 namespace WebAPI.Controllers;